SilkRose/Pony/src/stories/darling-and-date/02-practice-and-plan.md

 *You've got to ask her out at some point.*

-*but what if she says no?* she argued with herself.
+*But what if she says no?* She argued with herself.

 *Then accept it, go cry to yourself and move on.*